alexirpan/alexirpan.github.io/_posts/2019-07-26-lagrange-multipliers.markdown

 It's possible to make $$\lambda_+ - \lambda_-$$ equal
 any real number while still satisfying $$\lambda_+ \ge 0, \lambda_- \ge 0$$, so
-let's just replace it with $$\lambda = \lambda_+ - \lambda_-$$, and let
-$$\lambda$$ be any real number instead of just nonnegative ones.
+let's just replace $$\lambda_+ - \lambda_-$$ with $$\lambda$$, and say $$\lambda$$ can be any real number instead of only nonnegative ones.

 $$
     \min_x \max_{\lambda} f(x) - \lambda (g(x) - c)
 $$

-And now, we're back where we started, where the solution to this must lie at a saddle point where the gradient with respect to $$x$$ and $$\lambda$$ is 0.
+Now, we're back to the equality case we started at.
+The solution to this must lie at a saddle point where the gradient with respect to $$x$$ and $$\lambda$$ is both zero.

 Why Do I Like This Explanation?
 -------------------------------------------------------------------------------

-When I was relearning Lagrange multpliers a while back, I was upset that all the most populare results were targeted towards people taking their first multivariate calculus course.
+When I was re-learning Lagrange multipliers a while back, I was upset that all the most popular results were targeted towards people taking their first multivariate calculus course.
 These explanations exclusively covered the
 $$g(x) = c$$ case, and the constraints I wanted to add were more like
 $$a \le g(x) \le b$$.

-It's a shame that most people's first introduction to Lagrange multipliers is just the equality case, because inequality constraints are more general, and the concepts needed to understand that case aren't much harder.
+It's a shame that most people's first introduction to Lagrange multipliers only covers the equality case, because inequality constraints are more general, the concepts needed to understand that case aren't much harder, and it's clearer how you'd apply an optimization algorithm to solve the resulting unconstrained problem.

-The fact that you can turn unconstrained optimization into constrained optimization doesn't tell you anything about how to solve these problems.
-But like all other min-max problems (GANs, actor-critic RL, etc.), doing alternating gradient descent updates on $$x$$ then $$\lambda$$ seems to work out fine.
+Like all other min-max optimization (GANs, actor-critic RL, etc.), doing alternating gradient descent updates on $$x$$ then $$\lambda$$ is both simple and works out fine.

 This procedure doesn't guarantee that your constraint
-$$a \le g(x) \le b$$ is met over the entire optimization process, but it does quickly penalize the optimization for violating the constraint, since the $$\lambda$$ for that constraint will quickly rise and keep rising until the constraint is satisfied again.
+$$g(x) \ge c$$ is met over the entire optimization process, but it does quickly penalize the optimization for violating the constraint, since the $$\lambda$$ for that constraint will quickly rise and keep rising until the constraint is satisfied again.
+At that point, $$-\lambda(g(x) - c)$$ will be negative once more, and $$\lambda$$ will quickly regress towards $$0$$ to avoid helping the optimization over $$x$$.

-There is one final detail.
-To handle inequalities, we require optimization over $$\lambda \ge 0$$.
+As one final detail, handling inequalities does require handling optimization over $$\lambda \ge 0$$.
 The common trick is to rewrite $$\lambda$$ as $$\lambda = \exp(w)$$ or $$\lambda = \text{softplus}(w)$$, then do gradient descent over variable $$w$$ instead.